madmeche/plantAssist/plantAssist/README.md

 # Foliage Finder

-# Description
-How it looks (screenshots 📷, gifs, etc.)
-Instructions on how to run or use it👨‍💻
-Should contain other relevant details (code samples, tech framework, credits, etc.)

 # About the Project
 Horticulture is (or can be) a beautiful blend of science and art.
 It  can require years of practice growing plants in different environments to master it.